The Advantages of Becoming a Notary Public in California vs. Other US States

 In California:

-The answer to how much do notaries public make in California falls between $43,214 and $56,267 per year as of December 2022, according to Salary.com.
+The answer to how much notaries public make in California falls between $43,214 and $56,267 per year as of December 2022, according to Salary.com.
 As a rule, notaries in California can charge $15 per notarial act.

 In other states: